Symmetry protected topological phases under decoherence: Effective Field Theory Evaluation

 Let us start with the case with the maximum $\O(4)$ symmetry.
-We can introduce some weak decoherence on $\vect{n}$, and consider the mixed density matrix Eq.~\ref{mixeddm}.
-We start with an interaction term analogous to Eq.~\ref{int1d1}: \beqn \cS^{\textrm{int}}_{2d,1} = \int d^2x \ u \left( \vect{n}(\mathbf{x}) \cdot \vect{n}'(\mathbf{x}) \right). \eeqn This interaction respects the simultaneous left and right $\O(4)$ symmetry (which act on $\vect{n}(\mathbf{x})$ and $\vect{n}'(\mathbf{x})$ simultaneously).
+We can introduce some weak decoherence on $\vect{n}$, and consider the mixed density matrix \eqnref{mixeddm}.
+We start with an interaction term analogous to \eqnref{int1d1}: \beqn \cS^{\textrm{int}}_{2d,1} = \int d^2x \ u \left( \vect{n}(\mathbf{x}) \cdot \vect{n}'(\mathbf{x}) \right). \eeqn This interaction respects the simultaneous left and right $\O(4)$ symmetry (which act on $\vect{n}(\mathbf{x})$ and $\vect{n}'(\mathbf{x})$ simultaneously).
 Like the $1d$ case, the decoherence is supposed to drive the system into a mixed state with enhanced weight on the diagonal configurations, hence $u$ is most naturally negative.
 But regardless of the sign of $u$, this interaction drives the computation of both type-I and type-II strange correlators into a field theory calculation of correlation functions of a $(2+0)d$ or $(1+1)d$ nonlinear Sigma model (NLSM) without any WZW term.
-Both type-I and type-II strange correlators should be short-ranged, as a NLSM in $(2+0)d$ without any topological term will flow to the disordered phase.
+Both type-I and type-II strange correlators should be short-ranged, as an NLSM in $(2+0)d$ without any topological term will flow to the disordered phase with only short-range correlations.

+Now let us consider a $2d$ bosonic SPT state with symmetry $\U(1)^A \times \U(1)^B$.
+This is an SPT phase considered in Ref.~\cite{levinsenthil}.
+The two $\U(1)$ symmetries act on the four-component vector $\vect{n}$ as the following: